Kostas Giannidis

-Constantinidis was born in Smyrna (today Izmir) in 1903.
+Constantinidis was born in Smyrna, Ottoman Empire (today İzmir), in 1903.
 He came to Greece after the destruction of Smyrna and continued his studies in Berlin (1923–1931).
 He returned to Athens and worked as a conductor and composer at the musical theater composing many operettas, musical comedies, and revues.
 He would sign and publish his popular works as Kostas Giannidis, and his classical compositions as his birth name.

 He died in Athens in 1984.

 Works

 Constantinidis wrote symphonic, chamber music, music for films, compositions for piano, artsongs, and many popular songs.

 Film music

 He composed music for seven Greek movies, including: